European Free Trade Association: Free movement of people within EFTA and the EU/EEA

 EFTA member states' citizens enjoy freedom of movement in each other's territories in accordance with the EFTA convention.
-EFTA nationals also enjoy freedom of movement in the European Union (EU).
+EFTA & EEA nationals also enjoy freedom of movement in the European Union (EU).
 EFTA nationals and EU citizens are not only visa-exempt but are legally entitled to enter and reside in each other's countries.
 The Citizens' Rights Directive (also sometimes called the "Free Movement Directive") defines the right of free movement for citizens of the European Economic Area (EEA), which includes the three EFTA members Iceland, Norway and Liechtenstein plus the member states of the EU.
-Switzerland, which is a member of EFTA but not of the EEA, is not bound by the Directive but rather has a separate bilateral agreement on free movement with the EU.
+Switzerland, which is a member of EFTA but not of the EEA, is not bound by the Directive but rather has a separate multilateral agreement on free movement with the EU and its member states.

 As a result, a citizen of an EFTA country can live and work in all the other EFTA countries and in all the EU countries, and a citizen of an EU country can live and work in all the EFTA countries (but for voting and working in sensitive fields, such as government / police / military, citizenship is often required, and non-citizens may not have the same rights to welfare and unemployment benefits as citizens).

 General secretaries

 Portugal Fund

 The Portugal Fund came into operation in February 1977 when Portugal was still a member of EFTA.
-It was to provide funding for the development of Portugal after the Carnation Revolution and the consequential restoration of democracy and the decolonization of the country's overseas possessions.
+It was to provide funding for the development of Portugal after the Carnation Revolution and the consequential restoration of democracy and the decolonisation of the country's overseas possessions.
 This followed a period of economic sanctions by most of the international community, which left Portugal economically underdeveloped compared to the rest of the western Europe.
 When Portugal left EFTA in 1985 in order to join the EEC, the remaining EFTA members decided to continue the Portugal Fund so that Portugal would continue to benefit from it.
 The Fund originally took the form of a low-interest loan from the EFTA member states to the value of US$100 million.
 Repayment was originally to commence in 1988, however, EFTA then decided to postpone the start of repayments until 1998.
 The Portugal Fund was dissolved in January 2002.